pikvm/pikvm/pages/troubleshooting.md

 - Double check if you connected the HDMI-CSI-2 bridge cable correctly.
 [Check the documentation for details](/README.md#for-the-hdmi-csi-bridge) A red LED will light up on the bridge if it is connected properly.
 - Some laptops do not output any signal until you switched the ouput (usually via the FN + and an F5 key on the keyboard).

+### BIOS/UEFI does not recognize Pi-KVM USB
+- If you are using a USB hub or USB PCI controller, this may not be handled by your BIOS.
+Try using motherboard's USB ports.

 ### No mouse in UEFI/BIOS
 - The BIOS does not support absolute mouse mode, which is preferred by Pi-KVM.
 In this case, [you can enable relative positioning mode](mouse.md).